COVID-19 Symptoms, Treatment and Prevention

 Prevention and Treatment Tips

 The best way to prevent this illness is to avoid being exposed to the virus.
-The CDC recommends everyday preventative actions for this and other respiratory illnesses, including:

 - Regularly washing hands with soap and water for at least 20 seconds and drying hands thoroughly.